mitrukahitesh/Queu-E/README.md

 # Introduction:

-Queu-E is an initiative to make regular life happen while following Covid-19 safety precautions.
-It is the same thing of tokens but all what is replaced is a paper with your mobile while escaping the fuss of standing in a queue!
-So whether the place is bank, temple, health clinic or education centers , get your token number within seconds without any worries.
-No need to count each second and save those anxiety attacks when a person around you sneezes.
+During these difficult times where social distancing is a real time need, in order to avoid fuss of standing in queue to get a token and waiting for your turn while worrying about being surrounded by too many people, ‘Queu-E’ helps you to avoid all the chaos and get a token for temples, banks, education administration, healthcare or government administration with ease on your mobile.
+All you need to have is an active internet connection and the ‘Queu-E’ app.
+Just sign-in with google sign-in or phone authentication and get the token for the registered organization instantly.
+So no more waiting in the queue and counting each second for your turn.
+Along with being time saving and pandemic friendly, ‘Queu-E’ contributes to the environment as it cuts the use of paper.

-Organizations can register with few simple steps and anyone can get the token for the registered organizations on the ‘Queu-E’ app just by logging in via e-mail or mobile number.
+Organizations can register with few simple steps via our web interface and can update queue number in realtime.

 # Technology Stack:
     1. Java